 Alright it’s game time!
 You are about 15 minutes from starting to feel better!

-The anesthesiologist will do a preliminary assessment on you when he enters the room, ask you a few questions, and have you sign a consent for the procedure.
+The anesthesia team member will do a preliminary assessment on you when he enters the room, ask you a few questions, and have you sign a consent for the procedure.
 After we’ve got all our ducks in a row, we can begin.

-While the anesthesiologist is opening a sterile table and some medications that he needs for the procedure, I’ll have dad (or whomever your support person is) come around and sit in front of you on a chair.
+While the anesthesia team member is opening a sterile table and some medications that he needs for the procedure, I’ll have dad (or whomever your support person is) come around and sit in front of you on a chair.

-He begins by cleaning your back with a COLD sterile solution.
-After this is dry, he places a drape on your back, and gives you some numbing medication in the area of your back where he will place the epidural catheter.
-This is the worst part.
+- After this is dry, a drape will be placed on your back, and they will give you some numbing medication in the area of your back where he will place the epidural catheter.
+This is the worst part

-It can take some time for him to find just the right space, and the most important thing you should focus on is staying still and breathing through any contractions that you have during this part.
-It can be difficult to stay still if you have a contraction in the middle of the procedure, however IT’S VERY IMPORTANT.
+- It can take some time for them to find just the right space, and the most important thing you should focus on is staying still and breathing through any contractions that you have during this part

-Once he has found the right spot, he takes the needle out of your back.
-Then he slides a flexible catheter into your back that will stay there until after delivery.
+- Once they have found the right spot, they remove the needle out of your back.
+Then they slide a flexible catheter into your back that will stay there until after delivery

 From this point on, your contractions should start to become a little less intense, and feel a bit shorter, eventually going away all together.
 It takes approximately 15-20 minutes for this medication to fully set in, and for you to be pain-free.